anoadragon453/tox-offline-messaging-prop/tox-offline-draft.md

 	Consider or reject
 		allowing friends to store messages for shared friends (maybe with a lower proof of work) multi-device compatability
-		allowing senders to increase initial space for stored data in an update command I say yes but with same PoW required for storing initially ~anoa Define and adapt use case to systems where tox may get killed trying to compute POW (android, iOS, etc.) - Essentially pick a better PoW algo than straight hashing
+		Define and adapt use case to systems where tox may get killed trying to compute POW (android, iOS, etc.) - Essentially pick a better PoW algo than straight hashing
 			Persistant notification keep processes alive, no?
 Android may still kill them if resources are low though. yes, but doze dosen't like you using the CPU that much -- understandable